emacsway/emacsway.github.io/_sources/en/service-layer.txt

 .. ru-revision: ba2fc0f88c1b

-This article is about managing Application Logic and designing the `Service Layer`_, Use Case, CQRS, Event Sourcing, MVC, etc.
+This article is about organizing Application Logic and designing the `Service Layer`_, Use Case, CQRS, Event Sourcing, MVC, etc.

 .. contents:: Contents